Straight-talking Steinbrueck struggles to debunk Merkel

 Selected last September after the rest of the SPD “troika” - former foreign minister Frank-Walter Steinmeier and party chairman Sigmar Gabriel - ruled themselves out, Steinbrueck has long had a reputation for shooting from the hip.

-As finance minister he offended Germany’s neighbours in 2009 in a row over tax havens by likening the Swiss to “Indians” running scared from the cavalry.
+As finance minister he offended Germany’s neighbors in 2009 in a row over tax havens by likening the Swiss to “Indians” running scared from the cavalry.

 Tall, bespectacled and jowly with grey suits and a paisley scarf, Steinbrueck can appear pedantic and aloof.
 Soon after he was named candidate, he caused offence with snobbish remarks about cheap wine and about chancellors being underpaid.